apisearch-io/search-ui/README.md

 });
 ```

-You can customize your results template on the `template`
-attribute section:
+Parameters:
+ - `target`: is the dom selector, it can be an id or a class.
+ - `classNames`:
+    - `container`: refers to the parent `div` class that
+    contains the widget.
+ - `template`:
- * `itemsList`: (required) will be the iterable set of results.
+    - `itemsList`: is the template string of the iterable set of results.
- * `placeholder`: (optional) will be placed on initial widget render.
+    - `placeholder`: this template will be placed on initial widget render.
     Once a search is performed, this placeholder will disappear.
+ - `formatData`: is a callable function that receives all the resulted
+ data, is useful to transform some information received before being passed
+ to the template.

 On the `itemsList` template you have access to this two variables:
  * `items`: an array of resulted items.
  * `query`: the query text made for the search.
 The variable `items` will be accessible on the body attribute using
 the `{{#items}}{{/items}}` iterable.
 For example, given this array
 of results: